Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 Alleyway makes for a great backdrop for Farmers Market

-While on tour from Tennessee, "The Smoky Nights Band" stopped by while work in progress.
-In yellow shit I joined the band playing the brush!
+"The Smoky Nights Band" stopped by while work in progress.
+Im in yellow shirt.

-Spectatular drone image by Bert Webb Photography
+drone image courtesy of Bert Webb Photography

 Photo courtesy of Kevin Corkhill Photography